 “Well yeah, I…” she says in fits and starts as she hops across, “I wasn’t looking… forward to… taking the brunt of your country’s indignation for a whole rayspan.
 Any excuse to get out of Tencair for a little while, you know?”

 I turn to face my good friend and coworker, Teresa Shaaban, standing alone on an opposing rock, tiny trickles of whitewater turbulence rushing between us.
 Is that really what she thinks would happen if she stayed in the city?
+That some drunk and unruly political chauvinists, conveniently forgetting we all come from the same mysterious place in the unknown depths of the void, would give her a hard time for planting roots here?
 Moreover, has that happened?
-I stare at her, concerned as a stunned psychiatrist might be after absorbing a troubling new revelation, watching the gentle but persistent wind blow our bangs — and her braids — across my line of sight.
-I readjust the portage pack over my shoulder, although it’s really just a fidget of sudden discomfort.
+I stare at her, concerned as a stunned psychiatrist might be after absorbing a troubling new revelation from their patient, only with a care that isn’t just professional kindness.
+The gentle but persistent wind blows our bangs — and her braids — across my line of sight.
+I nudge the portage pack over my shoulder, although it’s really just a fidget of sudden discomfort.

 “What do you mean, Tea?
 The governor of fucking Maridea is here to pay his respects alongside the Queen.
 The Republic dumped huge sums of reparations into the Kingdom’s coffers.
 It helped us clean up our skies.
 Our homeworlds haven’t been at war for most of a century.
-Moreover, you’re Celadonian, not Maridean, and you speak perfect Astrilish.
+Moreover, you’re Celadonian, not Maridean, and you speak perfect Astrilish, at least in my opinion.
 Who or what is scaring you out of Tencair?”

 “Are you telling me you feel unwelcome here after all these years?”